jaredellison/midi_pulse/README.md

 A Texas Instruments DAC5578 is used to create the pulses, and an Arduino compatible Adafruit Metromini microcontroller was used for the project.
 Please see the datasheets linked below.

-This source code and hardware described here comprise a functional a functional yet -very- barebones design.
+This source code and hardware described here comprise a functional yet -very- barebones design.
 If you build something based on this design, please reach out!

 ## Key Parts